 Issued in 1952, U.S. #1010 commemorates the 175th anniversary of the arrival of Marquis de Lafayette in America.

-Lafayette served with distinction at the battle of Brandywine, where he was wounded.
-His victory over Hessian troops at Gloucester earned him the command of a division.
+Lafayette’s victory at Gloucester earned him the command of a division.
 He served at Valley Forge during part of the terrible winter of 1777-78.
 Lafayette also fought at the battles of Barren Hill and Monmouth, and during the campaign to capture Rhode Island.